tierratechnologies/logmate.co.nz/content/blog/work-smarter-not-harder-by-going-paperless.md

 Going paperless allows technology to do the work for you.
 Times and locations are auto-populated, work and rest time balances are automatically calculated and real-time feedback means avoiding accidental mistakes.

 ### Conclusion

+Here at Logmate, we want to feel like every dollar and minute we spend has a purpose and we believe our customers feel the same way.
+By going paperless with us you will be saving both time and money by streamlining your compliance processes.

+Compliance is an important part of the Transport Industry but if it gets in the way of business operations it is often devauled.
+We believe by removing the stress of managing compliance by going paperless it can still be made a priority by both Operators and Drivers while not affecting the bottom line.